narci90/ngxTablePowerfull/README.md

     dialogContentView: null,                                       // You can use it to customize the content that you want to display in the dialog opened when configuring "showInDialogContent: true"
     alignText: 'left',
     alignHeader: 'left'
-    evaluateValueMethod: null                                      // methodYourComponent(column, row).
+    evaluateValueMethod: null                                      // methodYourComponent(column?, row?).
 Indicate method located in your component, which should return the value which will be assigned to the row

     - Example build columns table: